We are continuing our meditations about the supernatural works of Jesus. Today we look at the raising of a little girl from death:

 Some believe that when a Christian dies, his soul sleeps, unconscious, until Christ comes for them at the resurrection.
 The Bible does have a few passages where Jesus talked about death for a Christian as “sleep.”
 Here’s one of them:

 11After he had said this, he went on to tell them, "Our friend Lazarus has fallen asleep; but I am going there to wake him up."
 12His disciples replied, "Lord, if he sleeps, he will get better."
 13Jesus had been speaking of his death, but his disciples thought he meant natural sleep (John 11:11-13).

 Christ deliberately waited two days before He even left for the tomb of Lazarus (John 11:6).
 The Lord wanted to prove to the skeptics that He had authority over death.
 Jews believed that the dead person's spirit could remain around his body for up to two days before going to the afterlife.
 Lazarus was not sleeping in the tomb.
 He was dead.

 [Jesus said:] “I am the resurrection and the life.
 He who believes in me will live, even though he dies; and whoever lives and believes in me will never die” (John 11:25-26).

-A person is only dead when he has not entered into a relationship with Christ (Ephesians 2:1, 5).
+People are only dead when they have not entered into a relationship with Christ (Ephesians 2:1, 5).
 The Scriptures say that, at this moment in heaven, there are the spirits of just men made perfect (Hebrews 12:23).
 In another place, when Christ returns for His people at the rapture, “God will bring with Jesus those who have fallen asleep in him” (1 Thessalonians 4:14).
-Their bodies are in the grave, but the unseen part of our nature, i.e., our spirit and soul, are very much alive and with the Lord.
+Their bodies are in the grave, but the unseen part of our nature, i.e., our spirit, is very much alive and with the Lord.

 Now we know that if the earthly tent we live in is destroyed, we have a building from God, an eternal house in heaven, not built by human hands (2 Corinthians 5:1).